lordkorost/smart-surveillance-sorter/docs/manual-install.md

 pip install -e .
 ```

+>[!WARNING]
-> ⚠️ The AMD ROCm repository URLs may change with new releases.
+> The AMD ROCm repository URLs may change with new releases.
 Check [repo.radeon.com/rocm/windows](https://repo.radeon.com/rocm/windows/) for the latest wheel paths.

 ### NVIDIA GPU (CUDA)

+>[!WARNING]
-> ⚠️ CUDA support has not been tested by the maintainers — no NVIDIA hardware was available for testing.
+> CUDA support has not been tested by the maintainers — no NVIDIA hardware was available for testing.
 Community feedback welcome.

 ```bat
 :: Create venv